Three Bagatelles (Ligeti)

 Three Bagatelles, for David Tudor, better known by its original French title Trois bagatelles, is a 1961 solo piano composition by Hungarian composer György Ligeti.
 The composition is well known for its tacet sections.
+It is dedicated to pianist David Tudor.

 Composition

 Ligeti finished the bagatelles in 1961, as part of his collaboration with neo-dadaist group Fluxus.
 The original manuscript is kept in Basel, in the Sacher Stiftung, as part of the Nordwall Collection, and is indeed dedicated to David Tudor.
 The piece was first performed in Wiesbaden by Karl-Erik Welin and was published in 1965 in New York City by Schott Music.

 Analysis

 The three bagatelles should take around a minute to perform and should not be performed from memory, as a copy of the score is necessary for performance.
 The tempo indications are as follows: